 I opened Erin Wheat Co.
-5 years ago!
+7 years ago!
 I've been shooting a bit longer than that, but I knew what I wanted to do and I got started young.
 I love it & I feel so psyched on what we've grown and accomplished in that time.
-I've worked with more than 100 folks in that time & I feel so honored about how many of those lives I've been a part of both in that moment and in the time since.
+I've worked with hundreds of couples in that time & I feel so honored about how many of those lives I've been a part of both in that moment and in the time since.

 • ARE YOU COMFORTABLE SHOOTING SOLO?

 100% yes.
 I've been a one-gal show since I started Erin Wheat Co. and almost all the weddings you see were shot by me solo.
 I've done a lot of ceremonies of all forms, I know what I need to do & I feel really confident about making sure that happens exactly as we want it to.
 I sometimes have an assistant with me just to help with details, gear (though I'm pretty simple about my tools!) and all that good stuff.
 I recommend considering adding a second shooter to a package if you have over 100-150 guests, just to make sure that the coverage is as complete as possible.

 • WE WANT TO GET MARRIED IN A NATIONAL PARK.
 DO WE NEED A PERMIT?

 Yep, and it's the right thing to do.
 It supports our national parks and the hard-working folks who dedicate their lives to keep them as beautiful and protected as they are.
 Permits are $200, and can be attained online within a few weeks of your date.
 They'll want to have a location, general amount of folks involved and time frame.
 Plus, you don't want a scene or a fine and.... "these lands are your lands, these lands are my lands".
 Let's keep them that way!